The most speciose group of Mecoptera, with 55 spp. in our area (all in Panorpa

 Larva resembles a caterpillar: head sclerotized (hardened); body nearly membranous, with setae (hairs) projecting dorsally and laterally from the abdomen; 3 pairs of conical thoracic legs; 8 pairs of smaller prolegs on first 8 abdominal segments

-Variable: low shrubs and ground cover in densely-vegetated woodlands, often near water or wet seeps; grasslands; cultivated fields; forest borders
+low shrubs and ground cover in densely-vegetated woodlands, often near water or wet seeps; grasslands, cultivated fields, forest margins; adults mostly seen resting on leaves within 1 m from the ground

 Adults feed mostly on dead or dying insects, rarely on fruit or nectar; larvae are scavengers, feeding on soft-bodied dead insects.